John’s Pass Village & Boardwalk

 In 1848, a French peasant-turned-pirate named John Levique was the first to travel through the newly created (due to a hurricane) pass and so the area came to be known as John’s Pass or to today’s locals as simply, “The Pass.”

 This charming turn-of-the-century fishing village is the area’s most popular tourist attraction and more than 100 merchants call the family-centric Village home with restaurants, unique retail shops, boat rentals, dolphin watching, shelling tours, parasailing, and jet skiing.
 Conveniently located near St. Petersburg, Clearwater, and Tampa, The Pass is just a short drive from the Orlando area and it is open every day.
 Here is all the information you need to know how to make the most of your time at John’s Pass Village & Boardwalk (JPV&B).

 Shell & Beach Walks

 The entire family will enjoy a guided walking eco-tour led by a Florida Coastal Master Naturalist.
 A Shell and Beach Walk lasts around 90 minutes and you’ll learn about shells and how to identify them.
 You’ll also learn about the local coastal environment including seabirds and sea turtles.
-The Walk ends around sundown and is a beautiful way to spend an afternoon on the beach and take in a fabulous west coast sunset.
+The Walk ends around sundown and is a beautiful way to spend an afternoon on the beach.
+Use this as an opportunity to take in a fabulous west coast sunset.

 On the Water

 Who doesn’t adore dolphins?
 The Dolphin Quest tour cruises through the picturesque waters of Boca Ciega Bay on a 40-foot sightseeing tour boat.
 This is a great way to explore the intercostal.
 Relax and experience the legend of John’s Pass, see the beautiful homes of Treasure Island and encounter the area’s playful residents—bottlenose dolphins—as they swim, jump and entertain your family.
 You can also take fishing tours or spectacular sunset cruises.

 Water Sports On and Above the Water